callpraths/callpraths.github.io/_drafts/geo-geos-perf.md

 [ ...SNIP... ]
 </pre>

-Contrast the perf report for _geo_ with the following report for _geos_.
-The call stacks are deeper (less inlining) and there are multiple instances of iteration and costly computations in `geos::geom::Coordinate::distance`, `geos::algorithm::Centroid::centroid3`, `geos::algorithm::Centroid::area2` etc.
+Contrast the `perf` report for _geo_ with the following report for _geos_.
+The call graph is deeper (less inlining) and there are multiple instances of iteration and costly computations in `geos::geom::Coordinate::distance`, `geos::algorithm::Centroid::centroid3` and `geos::algorithm::Centroid::area2`.

 <pre>
 - &lt;geos::geometry::Geometry as geos::geometry::Geom&gt;::get_centroid